The Peterson Team are experienced professionals who care immensely about the success of our company and customers.

 Aaron Kalan – Sales Manager

-Aaron is the Senior Mill Consultant, having worked here since 2006.
+Aaron is our Senior Mill Consultant, having worked here since 2006.
 He has worked in the timber industry for more than twenty years and brings a wealth of industry knowledge to Peterson’s.
 Before he started with the company in 2006, his previous industry work experience included timber machinist, grinding room technician, and Manufacturing Coordinator.

 Away from Peterson HQ, Aaron enjoys spending time with his family in the world famous Redwood mountain bike trails, and supporting his 2 athletic teenagers at hockey and rugby tournaments.
 When he’s not working around their rural property, Aaron will be out hunting, fishing, camping, trail riding – anything to do with the outdoors!